 POS for .NET defines structure types to aggregate data values that are returned by method calls.
 This is required since parameters in POS for .NET are In only.
 On the other hand, structure types are used in POS for .NET to provide a more type-safe handling for aggregated data.
 Structural strings containing several data values that are returned by a UnifiedPOS property or method are broken into members of a new defined structure type.

-Structures are similar to classes.
+Structures are like classes.
 However, structures have value semantics and they do not require heap allocation.
-The language concept of structures is described in the MSDN Library documentation
+The language concept of structures is described in the MSDN Library documentation.

 The following structures are defined in POS for .NET.